-Ascension Day is the celebration of Christ ascending into heaven after His death, burial and resurrection.
-Ascension Day is observed primarily in Catholics and Anglican churches, and it occurs on the Thursday 40 days after Easter.
+Answer: Ascension Day is the celebration of Christ ascending into heaven after His death, burial and resurrection.
+Ascension Day is observed primarily in Catholic and Anglican churches, and it occurs on the Thursday 40 days after Easter.
 Ascension Day is also called the Feast of Ascension.

 According to one of the early church fathers, Augustine of Hippo, the Feast of Ascension originated with the Apostles.
 It may be one of the oldest feasts practiced by the Church, possibly going as far back as AD 68.
 There is no written evidence, however, of the church honoring Ascension Day until Augustine's time in the fourth century.
 Churches around the world have observed Ascension Day Feasts for centuries, including ceremonies and traditions including processions, prayer vigils, and Catholic masses.

 Whether or not we actually celebrate Ascension Day, its significance is that it reminds us that the glorious and triumphant return of Christ is near.
 It is a reminder of the Kingdom of God within our hearts, and of the ever-present Holy Spirit, watching over and protecting us as we spread the light of Jesus' truth throughout the world.
 The fact that Jesus was resurrected from the grave and ascended to the right hand of the Father is the source of our hope (1 Peter 1:3).
 We know that those who belong to Him by faith will one day be with Him in heaven.

 Recommended Resource: The Case for the Resurrection of Jesus by Gary Habermas